IceCreamYou/THREE.Terrain/roadmap.md

 Make the API more consistent: naming (e.g. use "elevation" instead of "height"), capitalization, method and property grouping Write documentation that's not in the code
 Fix Smoothing to use a smoothing factor (a multiplier for how close the point should move to the average) instead of a weight for the target point
-Implement helper functions to convert from a 1D Vector3 array to/from a 1D and 2D float array, and convert the generator and filter functions to operate on those
+Add the ability for Smoothing to look in a broader neighborhood, not just the immediately surrounding 8 points Implement helper functions to convert from a 1D Vector3 array to/from a 1D and 2D float array, and convert the generator and filter functions to operate on those
 Phong lighting for generated textures
 Allow making slopes rougher than flats